-Duck to Co - Dack to Contents I age NPA Criminology 6 National Progression Award S5 PUPILS This National Progression Award (NPA) allows pupils to study criminology, including the complex nature of crime and the problems of measuring crime.
-Learners will develop an understanding of the criminal justice system and gain insight into the way crime and justice operates Pupils will also develop transferable skills and an open an evaluative approach to study. • Criminology: Nature and Extent of Crime Crime in Society • Criminology: Crime Control Strategies Applicant must complete a personal statement in support of their appliction.
-Entry is at the discretion of the college.
-However, it would be beneficial if pupils had achieved at least one of the following: • relevant qualifications at SCQF level 5 • NC Social Sciences, Legal Services or Police Studies Pupils experience, life skills and potential ability will aslo be taken into account Acceptance onto the course will be based on individual ability PDA Criminology Level 7 (SCP) HNC legal services Tuesday and Thursday afternoons 1 year Sighthill Campus Requires self-directed study
+Back to Conten 1 1 1 Back to Contents Page NPA Criminology 6 National Progression Award This National Progression Award (NPA) allows pupils to study criminology, including the complex nature of crime and the problems of measuring crime.
+Learners will develop an understanding of the criminal justice system and gain insight into the way crime and justice operates Pupils will also develop transferable skills and an open an evaluative approach to study.
+Criminology: Nature and Extent of Crime Crime in Society Criminology: Crime Control Strategies relevant qualifications at SCQF level 5 NC Social Sciences, Legal Services or Police Studies Applicant's s experience, life skills and potential ability will aslo be taken into account Acceptance onto the course will be based on individual ability.
+A completed personal statement must be submitted as part of the application process.
+Interested applicants may be required to participate in a course information event as part of the application process.
+PDA Criminology Level 7 (SCP) HNC legal services Tuesday and Thursday afternoons 1 year Sighthill Campus Requires self-directed study NPA Legal Services 6 National Progression Award S4 PUPILS This course will provide pupils with an introduction to the Scottish Legal System and has been developed with the purpose of providing candidates with the basic legal skills and knowledge required to broaden their understanding of law and society and enhance future study or career prospects.
+Pupils will be introduced to a range of subjects within the legal sector and on completion will develop the skills and knowledge required to progress HNC Police studies.
+Scots Law An introduction Crime in Society Introduction to Police studies Applicants should be working towards National 5 qualifications and will be required to submit a personal statement highlighting suitability for the course as part of the application process.
+HNC Police Studies (SCP) HND legal services Full Time Course Tuesday and Thursday afternoons 1 year Sighthill Campus This course comprises 3 SQA units which will augment CV and college applications.